xolox/python-vcs-repo-mgr/README.rst

   .. code-block:: sh

-     peter@macbook> vcs-tool --help
-     Usage: vcs-tool [OPTIONS]
+     Usage: vcs-tool [OPTIONS] [ARGS]

+     Command line program to perform common operations (in the context of packaging/deployment) on version control repositories.
+Supports Bazaar, Mercurial and Git repositories.

      Supported options:

-       -r, --repository=NAME       name of configured repository
-           --rev, --revision=REV   revision to export (used in combination with the options -n, -i and -e) -d, --find-directory        print the absolute path of the local repository -n, --find-revision-number  find the local revision number of the revision given with --rev
+       -r, --repository=REPOSITORY

+         Select a repository to operate on by providing the name of a repository defined in one of the configuration files ~/.vcs-repo-mgr.ini and /etc/vcs-repo-mgr.ini.

+         Alternatively the location of a remote repository can be given.
+The location should be prefixed by the type of the repository (with a '+' in between) unless the location ends in '.git' in which case the prefix is optional.

+       --rev, --revision=REVISION

+         Select a revision to operate on.
+Accepts any string that's supported by the VCS system that manages the repository, which means you can provide branch names, tag names, exact revision ids, etc. This option is used in combination with the --find-revision-number, --find-revision-id and
+         --export options.

+         If this option is not provided a default revision is selected: 'last:1' for Bazaar repositories, 'master' for git repositories and 'default' (not 'tip'!) for Mercurial repositories.

+       -n, --find-revision-number

+         Print the local revision number (an integer) of the revision given with the --revision option.
+Revision numbers are useful as a build number or when a simple, incrementing version number is required.
+Revision numbers should not be used to unambiguously refer to a revision (use revision ids for that instead).
+This option is used in combination with the --repository and --revision options.

+       -i, --find-revision-id

-       -i, --find-revision-id      find the global revision id of the revision given with --rev
+         Print the global revision id (a string) of the revision given with the --revision option.
+Global revision ids are useful to unambiguously refer to a revision.
+This option is used in combination with the --repository and --revision options.

+       -s, --sum-revisions

+         Print the summed revision numbers of multiple repository/revision pairs.
+         The repository/revision pairs are taken from the positional arguments to vcs-repo-mgr.

+         This is useful when you're building a package based on revisions from multiple VCS repositories.
+By taking changes in all repositories into account when generating version numbers you can make sure that your version number is bumped with every single change.

+       --vcs-control-field

+         Print a line containing a Debian control file field and value.
+The field name will be one of 'Vcs-Bzr', 'Vcs-Hg' or 'Vcs-Git'.
+The value will be the repository's remote location and the selected revision (separated by a '#' character).

+       -u, --update

-       -u, --update                update local clone of repository by pulling latest changes from remote
+         Create/update the local clone of a remote repository by pulling the latest changes from the remote repository.
+This option is used in combination with the --repository option.

-                                   repository
+       -e, --export=DIRECTORY

-       -e, --export=DIR            export contents of repository to directory (used in combination
+         Export the contents of a specific revision of a repository to a local directory.
+This option is used in combination with the --repository and --revision options.

-                                   with --revision)
+       -d, --find-directory

+         Print the absolute pathname of a local repository.
+This option is used in combination with the --repository option.

-       -v, --verbose               make more noise
+       -v, --verbose

+         Make more noise.

+       -h, --help

-       -h, --help                  show this message and exit
+         Show this message and exit.

-     The value of --revision defaults to `last:1' for Bazaar repositories, `master' for git repositories and `default' for Mercurial repositories.

-Before you can use the ``vcs-tool`` command you have to create a configuration
+The primary way to use the ``vcs-tool`` command requires you to create a configuration file:
-file:

   .. code-block:: sh